saumanraaj/QA-Agent/README_AGENT_S.md

 - Designed for production use with real LLMs

 ### OTA Requirements
-- Requires running Android emulator
+- Requires running an Android emulator
 - Uses real `AndroidEnv` for interaction
 - No mock or simulated environments
 - Real UI tree analysis and interaction